NikKowPHP/social-brain/chapters/chapter-11.md

 This is the scenario where most communication advice breaks down.
 Generic tips like "be honest" are useless when both people's brains are flooded with cortisol and primed for a threat response.

 My investigation led me to a simple but profound conclusion: **You cannot win a difficult conversation.
 You can only create the conditions for a productive one.** This requires moving from a mindset of confrontation to a mindset of system diagnostics.
 The problem isn't the other person; the problem is that the conversation itself is a threat-rich environment.
-Our job is to de-mine that environment before we even take the first step.
+Our job is to de-mine that environment before we even take the first step, using the **SCARF model** we learned about in Chapter 3.

 ---
 > ### **Case Study: De-escalating with the SCARF Model**